ChenDelong1999/AIM-Group-Home-Page/content/publication/jcst2022self/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- 刘凡
+- Fan Liu
-- 陈德龙
+- Delong Chen
-- 周睿志
+- Ruizhi Zhou
-- 杨赛
+- Sai Yang
 - Feng Xu

 # Author notes (optional)